irismichelsen/python-challenge/README.md

 # python-challenge
+Created by Iris Michelsen

+12/27/2023

-This is the python challenge/homework
+This repository contains the python challenge for UCB Data Science and Visualization Boot Camp.